weijuey/tp/docs/UserGuide.md

 Format in detailed view: `edit [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS]…​`

-* Edits the contact currently being viewed.
-* At least one of the optional fields must be provided.
-* Existing values will be updated to the input values.

 Example:

 * `edit p/88438809 e/alex_yeoh@example.com` Edits the phone number and email address of the contact in detailed view to